aakarsh2004/smart_phonebook/replit.md

 ## Overview

-This is a modern, full-stack phonebook application built with React (frontend) and Express.js (backend).
-The application implements advanced features including a Trie-based search algorithm for lightning-fast contact lookups, voice search capabilities, and a comprehensive contact management system.
-It uses PostgreSQL for persistent data storage via Drizzle ORM and features a clean, responsive UI built with shadcn/ui components and Tailwind CSS.
+This is a modern phonebook application built with pure vanilla JavaScript, HTML, and CSS.
+The application implements advanced features including a Trie-based search algorithm for lightning-fast contact lookups, voice search capabilities using Web Speech API, and a comprehensive contact management system.
+Data is stored in browser localStorage and features a clean, responsive UI with dark/light theme support.

 ## System Architecture

 ### Frontend Architecture
-- **Framework**: React with TypeScript
-- **Build Tool**: Vite for fast development and optimized builds
-- **Routing**: Wouter for lightweight client-side routing
-- **State Management**: TanStack Query for server state management, React hooks for local state
+- **Language**: Pure vanilla JavaScript (ES6+)
+- **Markup**: Semantic HTML5
-- **Styling**: Tailwind CSS with shadcn/ui component library
+- **Styling**: Custom CSS with CSS Variables for theming
-- **UI Components**: Comprehensive set of accessible components from Radix UI primitives

-### Backend Architecture
-- **Framework**: Express.js with TypeScript
-- **Module System**: ES Modules for modern JavaScript support
-- **Development**: TSX for TypeScript execution in development
-- **Production**: ESBuild for fast, optimized bundling
+- **Icons**: Font Awesome 6.0 for consistent iconography
+- **Fonts**: Google Fonts (Roboto) for typography
+- **Storage**: Browser localStorage for data persistence

 ## Key Components